What Are the Parts of Eyeglasses Called?

 What Are Hinges on Glasses?

 Hinges are joints.
 Barrel hinges are simple.
-Spring hinges flex out a bit and feel more comfy.
+Spring hinges flex out a bit and feel more comfortable.
 Screws come loose a lot.
 Keep a mini screwdriver handy.
 Honestly, it saves the day more than once.

 What Are Temples (Arms)?

 Temples are just the arms.
 They go back over your ears.
 Temple arms typically range in size from 135mm to 150mm.
 Materials?
 Acetate feels nice, and titanium lasts a long time.
-Sit on your glasses and they bend.
+Sit on your glasses, and they bend.
 Curved temples stay put if you move a lot.

 What Are Temple Tips (Earpieces)?